The power of the still image in video

 • Inside Flash or when dark.
 Use a higher ISO to help open up the background.
 Here is an earlier blog post on how using the higher ISO helps open the background up.

 • Flash outside in daylight.
 When it is the middle of the day, and the sun is straight up, you will most likely get dark circles around the eyes.
 I call this the raccoon eye look.
 If you are less than 10 feet from the subject, you can use your built-in Flash or hot shoe flash to fill those shadows.
 In addition to filling in the shadows, you will get a nice catch light in the eyes.
-You can also use the Flash when you backlight a subject.
-(I wrote about this in an earlier blog post here) This helps them from looking directly into the sun and squinting.
+You can also use Flash when the subject is backlighted by the sun on a subject.
+(I wrote about this in an earlier blog post here) This helps them to avoid looking directly into the sun and squinting.
 Since the shadow side of the face is now towards the camera, a flash can help balance the light.

 Camp staff photographers are discussing ideas they will do with the campers in a couple of weeks.
 [NIKON D4, 28.0-300.0 mm f/3.5-5.6, Mode = Aperture Priority, ISO 2000, 1/100, ƒ/5, (35mm = 28)]